patters-match/z88_tldr/README.md

 The first utility that allowed users to write their own compilations of applications was RomCombiner.
 It's very flexible, but somewhat tricky for a new Z88 user to understand.
 It also needs an expanded Z88 configuration, or else you will encounter a "Bad Program" error.
 RomUpdate is a newer but more straightforward tool to write applications or OZ versions to flash.

 There is another consideration - flash storage can only be erased in 64KB sectors (though exceptionally, SST flash memory uses 4KB sectors).
-Romcombiner has now been updated to allow individual 16KB banks to be erased on SST devices.
+RomCombiner has now been updated to allow individual 16KB banks to be erased on SST devices.

 ### Then came RAM apps...